 The VA loan in California is one of the most flexible and affordable loans for veterans.
 If you served enough time and have anything except a dishonorable discharge, consider the VA loan in your search for the right mortgage.

-You can qualify with no down payment, average credit, and your debt-to-income ratio doesn’t count as much as it does with other loans.
+You can qualify with no down payment and average credit, and your debt-to-income ratio doesn’t count as much as it does with other loans.
 You won’t pay mortgage insurance on the loan and will only pay a one-time funding fee to secure the loan.

-The VA home loan in California one of the most attractive loans available today for veterans who live in California.
+The VA home loan is one of the most attractive loans available today for veterans.